 NOTE, in conclusion:

-***When preparing your comprehensive bibliography for the third exam, first give it to your advisor.
-Once his/her advice is incorporated, get advice from other faculty.
+***When preparing bibliographies for comprehensive exams, first give them to your advisors.
+Once the advisor's advice is incorporated, get advice from other faculty.

 ***Oral exams begin with the student's brief introductory statement after which the committee asks questions, altogether lasting about 1.5 hours.
 Exam results are made known the same day.

-***Generally, oral examinations will not be scheduled between June 1st -August 31st.
+***Generally, oral examinations will not be scheduled between June 1-August 31.

 The department faculty strongly believe that a well-educated anthropologist will: